timgoud/terraform-provider-zabbix/website/docs/r/template.html.markdown

 # zabbix_template

-Provides a zabbix template resource.
-This can be used to create and manage Zabbix Template.
+A [template](https://www.zabbix.com/documentation/current/manual/api/reference/template) is a set of entities that can be conveniently applied to multiple hosts.

 ## Example Usage